prachigupta234/DIY-NodeMCU/diy.md

 ## Introduction to NodeMCU
 ## Project-GEOLOCATION
 ### Introduction of project
 In this project we will print the latitude and longitude of the device on an OLED Display with the help of a NodeMCU.
-For this we will use a NodeMCU, OLED display for the hardware part and ipstack geolocation API, aurdinoIDE for the software part.
+For this we will use a NodeMCU, OLED display for the hardware part and ipstack geolocation API, Aurdino IDE for the software part.
 ### Hardware
 ### Software
 #### Setting Up The API